BenAmSchwitzen/Chess/README.md

 This project was made due my interest in chess.
 This implementation includes the **standard chess-game and puzzles**

 ### Standard chess

-Lets you play a normal chess-game which includes the rules, sounds and animations.
-You also have the ability to rewatch every move you've made.
+- normal chess-game
+- animations and graphics ( interactive )
+- sounds
+- ability to rewatch previous moves

 ![Menu](https://github.com/BenAmSchwitzen/Chess/assets/135648700/ca29a94b-ab62-416e-9349-8674f1f674e4)